The big picture in bonds

 Current yields and spreads are creating the perception that fixed income isn’t offering much value, but Western Asset Deputy CIO Michael Buchanan does see pockets of opportunity in several segments of the market.

-Active management is critical for municipal bond investors today.
+Active management may be valuable for municipal bond investors today.

 The lessons from the 2013 taper tantrum are relevant for bond investors today, but as circumstances are different we do not expect a similar outcome.